-$^{^{10}}$ The impact of differing career salary profiles, by gender and by type of occupation, on the retirement income from DC pensions is discussed in detail in Blake et al. (2004).
-For simplicity, in this paper we only consider one career wage growth profile, namely that of a typical male.
+9 The impact of differing career salary profiles, by gender and by type of occupation, on the retirement income from DC pensions is discussed in detail in Blake et al. (2004).
+For simplicity, in this paper we only consider one career wage growth profile, namely that of a typical male employee in the UK.